cvansickle/cvansickle.github.io/README.md

 ## Read Me

 ### Site: cvansickle.github.io
-This is the read me file for Caroline VanSickle's academic webpage.
+This is the read me file my webpage.

 Instructions:
 - Use markdown